yako-dev/flutter-settings-ui/README.md

 | Type | Description |
 |--|--|
 | AbstractSettingsTile | One more OOP's thing (so you can expand it yourself) |
-| CustomSettingsTile | The main idea the same as for the `CustomSettingsSection`.
+| CustomSettingsTile | The main idea is the same as for the `CustomSettingsSection`.
 You can put anything as a child inside your `SettingsSection`.
 | SettingsTile | I think that we need to discuss this deeper.
 See below for the details.

 <br>